 If you find items in months, quarters, or years after they should have been booked, the only proper way to record them under accrual basis accounting rules would be to go back and restate the prior period financial statement.

-Overstock.com’s pretexting operation also targeted journalists, bloggers, their families, and even minor children, too.
-Altogether, Patrick Byrne compiled a database of information on over 7,400 people.
-Judd Bagley claimed that Overstock’s internet pretexting scheme was designed to unveil connections between hedge funds and the journalists who write about them.
-However, Bagley targeted only journalists and bloggers (and friends and family members thereof) who had written about Overstock.
+Overstock.com’s pretexting operation also targeted journalists, bloggers, their families, and even minor children.
+Patrick Byrne collected a database of information on over 7,400 people.
+Judd Bagley claimed that Overstock’s internet pretexting scheme was meant to reveal connections between hedge funds and the journalists who write about them.
+However, Bagley only targeted journalists and bloggers (and their friends and family members) who had written about Overstock.

 Bagley created “Larry Bergman” and an unknown number of phony Facebook accounts to con people into “friending” him.
 That way he could circumvent Facebook security, violating their rules and, well, Lord knows how many laws he broke in this pretexting scheme.

-Attorney and Big Picture blogger (over 1.5 million monthly readers) Barry Ritholtz called Judd Bagley a “possible pederast” after learning that he and his family members were pretexted.
-Eventually, Facebook (NASDAQ: FB) booted Bagley for violating its rules.
-It deleted both his false “Larry Bergman” profile and his personal profile.
+Barry Ritholtz, a lawyer and the author of the Big Picture blog (which attracts over 1.5 million readers every month), accused Judd Bagley of being a “possible pederast” after discovering that he and his family members had been deceived by him.
+Facebook (NASDAQ: FB) eventually banned Bagley for breaking its rules.
+It removed both his fake “Larry Bergman” profile and his personal one.

-On February 23, 2009, Overstock.com filed its 2008 10-K report and for the first time claimed that a “gain contingency” existed to justify its accounting practices.
-It said that “When the underbilling was originally discovered, we determined that the recovery of such amounts was not assured, and that consequently the potential recoveries constituted a gain contingency.
+On February 23, 2009, Overstock.com submitted its 2008 10-K report and claimed for the first time that a “gain contingency” existed to explain its accounting practices.
+It stated that “We found out about the underbilling and decided that we could not be sure of getting back those amounts.
+Therefore, we considered the possible recoveries as a gain contingency.

-On May 4, 2009, I cited various accounting rules and pointed out that “No gain contingency existed.”
+On May 4, 2009, I quoted various accounting rules and argued that “No gain contingency existed.”
 Overstock.com had made the ridiculous assumption that all potential recoveries of underbilled fees and reimbursements owed to it from fulfillment partners (every single penny) were not assured.

-I noted that the company did not mention the existence of a “gain contingency” when it originally disclosed the underbilling error in its Q3 2008 10-Q report filed in November 2008.
-It waited a full three months when it filed its annual 2008 10-K report in February 2009, to claim that a gain contingency existed.
+I observed that the company did not mention any “gain contingency” when it first disclosed the underbilling error in its Q3 2008 10-Q report filed in November 2008.
+It waited for three months until it filed its annual 2008 10-K report in February 2009, to assert that a gain contingency existed.

-On July 22, 2009, during the Q2 2009 earnings call, Patrick Byrne called me “Sam Antar the Crook” because I dared to question his company’s claim that a “gain contingency” existed.
+On July 22, 2009, during the Q2 2009 earnings call, Patrick Byrne called me “Sam Antar the Crook” because I dared to challenge his company’s claim of a “gain contingency”.

 SEC investigates

-On September 17, 2009, the SEC Enforcement Division started an investigation of Overstock.com.
-On September 23, 2009, a Salt Lake Tribune article reported Patrick Byrne’s angry reaction with anti-Semitic overtones:
+The SEC Enforcement Division launched an investigation of Overstock.com on September 17, 2009.
+A Salt Lake Tribune article published on September 23, 2009 reported Patrick Byrne’s furious reaction with anti-Semitic overtones:

 Best-selling author and investigative reporter Gary Weiss had exposed Patrick Byrne’s past dirty trick tactics against critics.
 Both Gary Weiss and I are Jewish.

-On October 1, 2009, the SEC Division of Corporation Finance started reviewing Overstock.com’s financial reports.
-It discovered that the company overpaid a fulfillment partner $785,000 during 2008.
-The company recovered that overpayment in Q1 2009 and improperly reported the overpayment recovery as income in that same quarter, rather than properly restate its 2008 financial reports to correct that error.
+On October 1, 2009, the SEC Division of Corporation Finance began reviewing Overstock.com’s financial reports.
+It found out that the company had overpaid a fulfillment partner $785,000 in 2008.
+The company recovered that overpayment in Q1 2009 and improperly reported the overpayment recovery as income in that same quarter, rather than correctly restating its 2008 financial reports to fix that error.

 Grant Thornton, who replaced PricewaterhouseCoopers as Overstock.com’s auditors in 2009, claimed that it did not know about the 2008 overpayment and the Q1 2009 recovery from the fulfillment partner until October 2009.
 The SEC wanted Overstock.com to restate its financial reports to correct that error and other GAAP violations previously identified in my blog.
 Grant Thornton agreed.

-The SEC reviewers also wanted to know why Overstock.com failed to report the existence of a gain contingency when it originally disclosed the underbilling error in its Q3 2008 10-Q report filed on November 7, 2008.
-The company waited until it filed its 2008 10-K report on February 23, 2009 to claim that a gain contingency existed.
+The SEC reviewers questioned why Overstock.com did not report a gain contingency when it first disclosed the underbilling error in its Q3 2008 10-Q report, filed on November 7, 2008.
+The company claimed that a gain contingency existed only when it filed its 2008 10-K report on February 23, 2009.

-Overstock.com told the SEC that as of November 2008 “…it would have been inappropriate to disclose a gain contingency.”
-However, in the 10-K report, Overstock.com claimed that it determined that a gain contingency existed “When the underbilling was originally discovered….” back on October 24, 2008.
+Overstock.com explained to the SEC that disclosing a gain contingency in November 2008 “…would have been inappropriate.”
+However, in the 10-K report, Overstock.com stated that it determined that a gain contingency existed “When the underbilling was originally discovered….” on October 24, 2008.

-If Overstock.com’s 10-K disclosure was true, the company’s explanation to the SEC could not be true.
-Likewise, if Overstock.com’s explanation to the SEC was true, the company’s 2008 10-K disclosure can’t be true.
-Nevertheless, the SEC determined that no gain contingency existed, as I said in my August letter.
+These two statements are contradictory.
+If the 10-K disclosure was true, the explanation to the SEC was false.
+If the explanation to the SEC was true, the 10-K disclosure was false.
+In any case, the SEC concluded that no gain contingency existed, as I mentioned in my August letter.

-On November 13, 2009, Overstock.com fired Grant Thornton rather than restate its financial reports.
-Three days later, Overstock.com defiantly issued an “unreviewed” Q3 2008 10-Q report without correcting its GAAP violations.
+On November 13, 2009, Overstock.com dismissed Grant Thornton instead of restating its financial reports.
+Three days later, Overstock.com issued an “unreviewed” Q3 2008 10-Q report without fixing its GAAP violations.

-On November 18, 2009, Patrick Byrne falsely claimed that even if the company had restated its financial reports, no previously reported profit would turn into a loss.
-Byrne said, “In fact, as I understand it, this doesn’t change any positive quarter to a negative quarter or any negative quarter to a positive quarter.
+On November 18, 2009, Patrick Byrne falsely claimed that even if the company had restated its financial reports, none of its previously reported profits would turn into losses.
+Byrne said, “In fact, as I understand it, this doesn’t change any positive quarter to a negative quarter or any negative quarter to a positive quarter.”

-On December 29, 2009, Overstock.com hired KPMG to replace Grant Thornton.
-On January 29, 2010, Overstock.com warned investors that its financial reports “…. should no longer be relied upon.”
-On March 31, 2010, Overstock.com filed its 2009 10-K report and finally restated its financial reports to correct GAAP violations, as I recommended back in February 2009.
-The company also admitted that the “gain contingency…was an inappropriate accounting treatment.”
+On December 29, 2009, Overstock.com replaced Grant Thornton with KPMG as its auditor.
+On January 29, 2010, Overstock.com alerted investors that they should not rely on its previous financial reports.
+On March 31, 2010, Overstock.com filed its 2009 10-K report and restated its financial reports to correct the GAAP violations that I had recommended in February 2009.
+The company also acknowledged that the “gain contingency…was an inappropriate accounting treatment.”

 See the chart below detailing restatements.
 (Click on image to enlarge.)

-Back in February 2009, Byrne said “Antar’s ramblings are gibberish.
+In February 2009, Byrne dismissed my findings as “gibberish”.
+He said, “Antar’s ramblings are gibberish.
 Show them to any accountant and they will confirm.
 He has no clue what he is talking about.”
-The “gibberish” was Overstock.com’s illegal accounting practices and Byrne’s ramblings in defense of his company’s accounting shenanigans.
+However, the “gibberish” was Overstock.com’s unlawful accounting practices and Byrne’s nonsense in defending his company’s accounting tricks.
 I knew exactly what I was talking about.

-In March 2010, I sought out an apology from Patrick Byrne, but none came.
-Instead, he continued his vindictive campaign of retaliation against me.
+In March 2010, I asked Patrick Byrne for an apology, but he never gave me one.
+He only continued his spiteful campaign of revenge against me.

-In November 2010, District Attorneys from seven California counties filed a lawsuit alleging consumer fraud by Overstock.com.
-On April 12, 2011, I reported how the DAs complained to the court that Overstock.com was withholding personal contact information of former employees with possible knowledge of wrongdoing.
-That day, a Bloomberg reporter asked Patrick Byrne about the issue and he went on a disgusting rampage in his Deep Capture website:
+In November 2010, seven California counties’ District Attorneys filed a consumer fraud lawsuit against Overstock.com.
+On April 12, 2011, I wrote about the DAs’ complaint to the court that Overstock.com was hiding the personal contact details of former employees who might have witnessed misconduct.
+That same day, a Bloomberg reporter questioned Patrick Byrne about the issue and he launched a vile attack on his Deep Capture website:

 The sounds of squealing could be heard over the low hum of the air recirculation machinery in the drab, windowless federal interview room.
 “Please!”
 Sam Antar wimpered.
 “Let me write one more smear.
 Let me feel like I’m a player, one last time!”